 Let’s Start With A Quick Story

-By stretching my budget and settling for a barely manageable interest rate of 6%, I bought my second property – a small flat that I planned on renovating and flipping for a massive profit…
+I bought my 2nd property by stretching my budget and settling for a barely manageable interest rate of 6%.
+It was a small flat that I planned on renovating and flipping for a massive profit…

-However, within 6 months interest rates started increasing, and I found myself faced with a rate of 7.5%.
-Now, an increase of 1.5% might not seem much, but it meant that I was paying an extra $875 per month.
+However, within 6 months, interest rates started increasing, and I found myself faced with a rate of 7.5%.
+An increase of 1.5% might not seem much, but it meant that I was paying an extra $875 per month!
 I couldn’t afford this.

 The first thing you need to understand is the concept of borrowing power.
-Basically, your borrowing power refers to the maximum amount you might be able to borrow based on your income and your deposit.
+Your borrowing power refers to the maximum amount you might be able to borrow based on your income and your deposit.

-Borrowing power is important, but understand terms like LVR, LMI and genuine savings – banks will use them, and you will become confused if you don’t.
+Borrowing power is important, but you must also understand terms like LVR, LMI and genuine savings.
+Banks will use these terms, and you will become confused if you don’t know what they are.

 LVR stands for loan-to-value ratio.
-It is defined as the percentage of a home’s value that you have to borrow.
-Generally, the lower your LVR is, the easier you will be able to get a loan.
-If your LVR is higher than 80%, then you need to consider LMI.
+It is the percentage of a home’s value that you have to borrow.
+Generally, the lower your LVR is, the easier it will be for you to get a loan.
+If your LVR is higher than 80%, you need to consider LMI.

 Lenders Mortgage Insurance

-LMI stands for lenders mortgage insurance, and it is designed to cover the bank if you have to default on your loan.
-LMI lets people like first home buyers purchase a home with a deposit of less than 20%.
-The amount of LMI that you will pay depends on the size of your deposit, so it’s in your best interest to save the biggest deposit possible.
+LMI stands for Lenders Mortgage Insurance, and it is designed to cover the bank if you have to default on your loan.
+Lenders Mortgage Insurance allows people like first home buyers to purchase a home with a less than 20% deposit.
+The amount of LMI you will pay depends on the size of your deposit, so it’s in your best interest to save the biggest deposit possible.

 Different lenders can charge different LMI fees, so it’s worth shopping around.
 Sometimes, you can even have LMI waived if you work in a certain profession with a reliable income.
-Use our LMI calculator (insert hyperlink here) to find out more about LMI and how much you might have to pay.
+Use our LMI calculator to learn more about LMI and how much you might have to pay.

 Genuine savings are something that banks consider when assessing loan applications.
 They include:

-- ✅ Funds held in First Home Super Saver Scheme (hyperlink?).
+- Funds held in First Home Super Saver Scheme.

 Different lenders require different amounts of genuine savings in different situations.
-Generally, banks like to see 5% of a property’s purchase price in genuine savings if you have less than a 10-15% deposit.
+But generally, if you have a less than 10-15% deposit, banks like to see 5% of a property’s purchase price in genuine savings.
+In some cases, you will be able to use your rental history to meet the genuine savings requirements.
+To do this, you need to have the following:

-- ✅ At least 6 months clean rental history.
+- At least 6 months of clean rental history.

 Note that you still have to provide a deposit if you are renting.
 You just might not have to prove genuine savings.

-If you think like a bank, you will realise that the only thing that they really care about when lending money is the answer to the question:
+If you think like a bank, you will realise that the only thing that they care about when lending money to first home buyers is the answer to the question:

 “Can you pay now, can you pay later, and do you have proof?”